Island

 For a truly off-the-beaten-path experience, hop on a Cayman Airways Express flight to Cayman Brac.
 This sister island offers a slower pace of life and a more rugged, natural beauty.
 Cayman Brac is renowned for its breathtaking bluff, a dramatic limestone cliff that runs along the length of the island.
 It’s a haven for rock climbers and hikers.

 Visit Peter’s Cave, a significant historical site where islanders took refuge during the devastating hurricane of 1932.
 The cave is easy to find and offers a fascinating look at how people survived in challenging conditions.
-Some argue the hurricane occurred in November 1932 with winds exceeding 200 mph, wreaking havoc on Cayman Brac and Little Cayman, according to Cayman Compass.
+The hurricane of 1932 had winds exceeding 200 mph, wreaking havoc on Cayman Brac and Little Cayman.

 For accommodation, consider staying at a local guesthouse or small hotel rather than a large resort.
 This will give you a more authentic experience and support the local economy.
-La Isla Beach Resort is one great option.
 Be sure to try some local Brac cuisine!
-The Brac Reef Beach Resort restaurant has classic options.
 Ask around for recommendations from locals; they’ll be happy to point you in the right direction.

 Little Cayman, the smallest of the three islands, is a true paradise for nature lovers.
 Known for its pristine beaches and vibrant coral reefs, it offers a secluded and unspoiled escape.
 Getting to Little Cayman is easy with the Cayman Airways Express, just as with Cayman Brac.